Questions to ask yourself before choosing to buy an outdoor spa

 - Bench-style and other upright seats often have fewer jets, and are best for children and socialising.
 They are usually shallower, upright, and allow you to fit more people in your spa.

-If you are unsure about what is best for you, try testing out some hot tubs in person to find the best spa bath for you — or even better, ask for a test soak at one of the Oasis hot tub shops showrooms.
+If you are unsure about what is best for you, try testing out some hot tubs in person to find the best spa bath for you — or even better, ask for a test soak at one of our hot tub shops.

-Knowledgeable, friendly staff are on hand to answer any questions you might have.
+Knowledgeable, friendly staff are on hand at all our spa retailers to answer any questions you might have.
 In the end, we want you to feel comfortable that you’ve made the correct choice.